friendlyantz/avro-protobuf-sandbox/README.md

 {'name': 'Ruby💎', 'age': 77, 'address': {'street': 'Collins Street', 'city': 'Melbourne'}}
 {'name': 'Anton', 'age': 36, 'address': {'street': 'Esplanade', 'city': 'Melbourne'}}
 ```
 ---

+# Avro Gem (original)

+I found it lacking gem documentation but was relatevely easy to figure out how to use it via debugger and referring to their specs

+refer `avro_sandbox.rb`

+---

 # ProtoBuf